 Research Assistant Research Professor, Hubert Department of Global Health, Rollins School of Public Health

 Dr. Kiser’s work focuses on building the capacity of health groups to form collaborative relationships with the faith community and provide multi-sector leadership development for the elimination of health disparities.
-Currently Dr. Kiser is leading the Academic Programs Working Group for Emory’s Religion and Public Health Collaborative and working with colleagues in teaching and community mobilization activities throughout the US and in Kenya.
 For more information on Dr. Kiser and her work, click here.

 Emmanuel Lartey, PhD